shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 10: }
 ```

-    A.  It compiles and runs without issue🎃
+A.  It compiles and runs without issue <br>
-    B.  The code will not compile because of line 2🎃
+B.  The code will not compile because of line 2 <br>
-    C.  The code will not compile because of line 4🎃
+C.  The code will not compile because of line 4 <br>
-    D.  The code will not compile because of line 5🎃
+D.  The code will not compile because of line 5 <br>
-    E.  The code will not compile because of line 8🎃
+E.  The code will not compile because of line 8 <br>
-    F. It compiles but throws exception at runtime🎃
+F.  It compiles but throws exception at runtime <br>

 ### My Answer:
+* Line 2 is fine
+* Line 4 is fine
+* Line 5 is fine, as abstract classes are not required to implement interfaces
+* Line 8 does not compile as the class does no implement the `climb()` method
+* **E**
 <hr>

 ## 🟧 Question 3